Mccheese178/Pishock_alarmclock/README.md

 5. Hold shift and right click in the flie location, and then click "open powershell window here"
 6. Type "python main.py" and press enter
 7. Follow promps given

+## You must keep all files together for the code to run